Preparing for the Future

 - Be sure to notify the internship coordinator with information regarding the places you’ve secured interviews with to be sure they would meet department requirements.

 - Negotiate the internship experience with your selected agency and complete an internship work plan.
 Your plan should provide details about the agency and the specific areas you will be assigned to, with some reference to the amount of time and/or percentage of internship allotted to each area.

 - Schedule a meeting with the department’s internship coordinator to obtain approval of your work plan, confirm the internship location and agree on any special considerations or additional contacts with the selected internship agency.

-- A faculty supervisor will be assigned to you throughout your internship and will contact you regarding your departmental responsibilities during your internship.
+- For summer internships, a faculty supervisor will be assigned to you and will contact you regarding your departmental responsibilities.
 If you do not hear from your supervisor, you should be proactive and contact them.
 Faculty members who are supervising interns receive their student assignments in mid- to late-May for summer internships.
-Be sure to look at your expected responsibilities and examples of your required reports as outlined in the internship manual.
+Further, it is imperative to log in to Moodle weekly to check for any updates and to submit your weekly discussion board posts.

 All Internships forms can be viewed and downloaded from this Google Drive Folder.

-- Submit Plan of Work and the Agency Agreement Form to Martha Brown
+- Submit Plan of Work and Agency Agreement Form by 4/1/22

-- Submit your Plan of Work and the Agency Agreement Form to Martha Brown.
+- Submit your Plan of Work and Agency Agreement Form by 8/22/22